afiesinger/UAE_PAG_WGS_PopGen_Phar/README.md

 - Sambamba markdup v1.0.1
 - GATK HaplotypeCaller, CombineGVCFs, GenotypeGVCFs, SelectVariants, VariantFiltration
 - VCFtools v0.1.16
+- KING v2.2.7

+#### Output
+VCF files for downstream analyses.
+The below VCF files can be used to jump straight to 2., 3. and 4.

 VCF files generated from raw sequencing data can be accessed at the Zenodo repository:
 > Fiesinger, A. & Voolstra, C.R.
 (2025) “Signatures of host genomic and algal symbiont selection in the coral *Porites harrisoni* from the Persian/Arabian Gulf.” *Zenodo*. ![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17827487.svg)